lxchavez/alexchavez.codes/README.md

 ### Updating the Site

 Push or approve PR changes into the **master** branch.
-Github Actions defined in `.github/workflows/pipeline.yml` will sync contents from `dist/` to the S3 bucket then send a request to CloudFormation to invalidate its cache in order to globally propogate site changes.
+Github Actions defined in `.github/workflows/pipeline.yml` will build the project, sync contents from `dist/` to the S3 bucket,and lastly send a request to CloudFormation to invalidate its cache in order to globally propogate site changes.

 ## Site Frontend Development